BillTTTTT/AMPT_small_systems/README.md

 ### event_plane.C

-This code is copied from rcf on Mar 2, 2017.
-Guaranteed could be run directly from rcf.
+This code is directly copied from rcf on Mar 2, 2017.
+Guaranteed could be run from rcf.

-Written in C++ to apply Event Plane method with three-sub events resolution.
+Written in C++, applying Event Plane method with three-sub events resolution.
 Three-sub events come from BBCS, FVTXS, FCTXN.

 Applied 6 ranges centrality cut.